lukaspfisterch/deterministic-boundary-layer/README.md

 - policy correctness or ethical guarantees
 - execution determinism
+- execution semantics or a foundational execution theory
 - model alignment or training methods
 - post-execution filtering as governance
 - adaptive or learning-based policies